 1. Central do Brasil (Central Station)

-Dora (Fernanda Montenegro) works at Central do Brasil in Rio de Janeiro helping illiterates write letters for their relatives.
-At one point, she witnesses the death of one of her client, who has a child.
-She’s unwilling to help the boy at first, but start to develop a friendship with him, helping him to find his real father in the Northeast of Brazil.
-Central do Brasil was nominated for the 1999 Academy Awards for Best Actress and Best Foreign Language Film.
+Dora, played by Fernanda Montenegro, works at Central do Brasil, a train station in Rio de Janeiro, helping illiterates write letters to their relatives.
+At one point, she witnesses the death of one of her clients, a single mom.
+She’s unwilling to help the woman’s child at first, but start to develop some kind of friendship with the boy, helping him find his real father in the Northeast of Brazil.
+Central do Brasil was nominated for the 1999 Academy Awards for Best Actress and Best Foreign Language Film, making if one of the well-known Brazilian movies in history.

 2. Cidade de Deus (City of God)

-Buscapé (Alexandre Rodrigues) is a poor kid growing up in a violent environment.
-He lives in a favela in Rio de Janeiro known for being one of the most violent places in the city.
+Buscapé is a poor kid growing up in a violent environment.
+He lives in a favela in Rio de Janeiro called Cidade de Deus, known for being one of the most violent places in the city.
 Buscapé doesn’t want to be an outlaw in his adulthood, but he needs to deal with this possibility every day of his life.
-The movie also introduces us to Zé Pequeno – a sociopathic drug dealer who love killing people ever since he is a kid.
+The movie also introduces us to Zé Pequeno – a sociopathic drug dealer who loves killing people ever since he is a kid.

 This is a documentary film that shows us the true story of one of the most tragic hijackings in Brazil.
 Sandro do Nascimento was a poor homeless guy with a difficult and sad background.
-On October 2002, while trying to rob a bus, he ends up taking 10 hostages.
-The whole situation was broadcasted live and went very bad.
-This documentary also shows what life is like in the slums of Brazil and how the criminal justice works in the country, especially when dealing with the lower classes.
+In October 2002, while trying to mug people on a bus, he ends up taking 10 hostages.
+The whole situation was broadcasted live and went very badly.
+This documentary also shows us what life is like in the slums of Brazil and how criminal justice works in the country, especially when dealing with the lower classes.
+We also get to learn a little bit about Sandro’s childhood past from a social worker’s perspective.

 4. O Homem Que Copiava (The Man Who Copied)

-The story of André (Lázaro Ramos), a guy who lives an ordinary life with his mom until he falls in love with the girl next door.
-Having no money, but wanting to impress the girl at all cost, he start to print fake money at his work.
+This movie tells us the story of André, a guy who lives an ordinary life with his mom until he falls in love with the girl next door.
+Having no money, but wanting to impress the girl at all costs, he starts to print fake money at his work.

 5. Tropa de Elite (Elite Squad)

-Tropa de Elite introduces us to the daily life of BOPE’s (Special Police Operations Battalion of the Rio de Janeiro Military Police) group of police officers and their captain (Wagner Moura).
+Tropa de Elite introduces us to the daily life of BOPE’s (Special Police Operations Battalion of the Rio de Janeiro Military Police) group of police officers and their captain, Roberto Nascimento.
 We’re also shown the stories of two childhood friends becoming policemen and fighting corruption in the precinct they work.
 There’s also a sequel, called Elite Squad: The Enemy Within.

 6. Meu Nome Não é Jhonny (My Name Ain’t Johnny)

-João Guilherme Estrella (Selton Mello) is an upper-middle-class man that would become the head of the drug traffic in Rio de Janeiro during the ‘80s and ‘90s.
-This is a true story that shows us João’s glamorous lifestyle, cocaine addiction and arrest.
+João Guilherme Estrella is an upper-middle-class man that would become the head of the drug traffic in Rio de Janeiro during the ‘80s and ‘90s.
+The movie tells us the story of how he started using drugs in the first place, his growing addiction and how he started selling drugs in Rio de Janeiro before becoming an international drug dealer.
+This is a true story that shows us João’s glamorous lifestyle, cocaine addiction, and subsequent arrest.